gruntwork-io/docs/docs/pipelines/hello-world/index.md

 Congratulations!
 You've just used Gruntwork Pipelines and a GitOps workflow to provision resources in AWS.

+## Common errors

+### Error: Parameter token or opts.auth is required

+This means that one of the secrets you needed to specify above was not configured correctly.

 ## Next steps

 ### Add/update/destroy more resources